Tompoudurans/MaWGAN/README.md

 # About

 This code creates and trains a GAN.
-Core elements of this code are sourced directly from the David Foster book 'Deep generative models' and have been modified to work with a numeric database such as the iris datasets taken from the library 'sklearn'.
+Core elements of this code are sourced directly from Green9's version of code from Improved Training of Wasserstein GANs" (https://arxiv.org/abs/1704.00028) and have been modified to work with a numeric database such as the iris datasets taken from the library 'sklearn'.
 Soon this GAN should work on the DCWW dataset.